-Keep in mind the difference between holiday keywords and gift keywords:
+Keep in mind that there is a difference between holiday keywords and gift keywords:

 Holiday keywords target shoppers who are looking for an item for a specific holiday – e.g. “christmas gift for my boyfriend” and “holiday cards”.

-Gift keywords target shoppers who are searching by recipient or non-holiday occasion – For example, “gift for a teacher” and “groomsmen gifts”.
+Gift keywords target shoppers searching by recipient or non-holiday occasion – For example, “gift for a teacher” and “groomsmen gifts”.
 Gift keywords can drive valuable traffic all year.

-You will find the best keywords by drilling down to find the most relevant keywords for your products.
+You will find the best keywords by drilling down to find the most relevant search terms for your products.
 For example, a jewelry brand could target “jewelry gift for new mom” and a toy brand might target “gift ideas for toddlers”.

-How to Evaluate the Competition for a Keyword
+How to Evaluate the Competition for a Holiday Keyword

 Some keywords are so competitive that you have little chance of ranking on the first page of the search engine results.
-It is best to avoid optimizing content for these keywords and focus your effort on more attainable keyword rankings.
+It is best to avoid optimizing content for these keywords and focus your holiday season SEO strategy on more attainable keyword rankings.

-For an example of a keyword with less competition, see the results for “scented yoga candles”.
+For an example of a keyword with less competition, look up “scented yoga candles”.
 You will see that the titles of the pages that appear in the top 3 positions do not specifically include “scented yoga candles” so they are poorly optimized for this keyword.

 Choose the best keywords based on search volume and competition.
 Then, start planning content for each keyword.

-Creating content can be time-consuming.
+Creating content can be time-consuming, but it will give your holiday e-commerce SEO campaign a major boost.
 That is why we recommend starting by creating collections of existing products that target high value keywords.

 Finally, writing articles, reviews and comparison guides that target your high value keywords will help you rank.
-Publish blog posts that target high value holiday keywords.
 Create an individual blog post for each keyword and include the keyword in the title for each post.